Aqua Aqua: Development and release

 Aqua Aqua's predecessor, Wetrix, was developed by Zed Two, a small studio owned by Ste and John Pickford.
 It was conceived out of a water effects demo done for another one of their own games, Vampire Circus, which became Taz Express (2000).
 Wetrix and Taz Express were published by Ocean Software out of a two-game deal signed a week before the publisher merged with Infogrames.
 The game's Nintendo 64 release sold 105,000+ copies in the west and 12,000+ in Japan.
 Additionally, Wetrix was critically acclaimed for its originality in the puzzle game genre, scoring 8/8/8/7 in Famitsu, the magazine's highest for a Western title in years.

 The critical and commercial success motivated Japanese company Imagineer, who developed Wetrix's Game Boy Color port, to commission Zed Two to create a sequel for the PlayStation 2.
 The Pickfords had several ideas.
 One major plan was to allow the player to expand the width of the land with the falling Uppers, and Imagineer thought of adding a "weird old man".
 Ultimately, the only major addition was cute-looking characters, done to make the product more appealing to Japanese audiences.
 Contrary to fan rumors that PlayStation 2 development kits were already in the United States by mid-1999, none had been sent by Sony to companies outside of Japan until October 1999.
 This meant some Zed Two staff flew to Japan to develop Aqua Aqua.

 On June 25, 1999, IGN revealed Zed Two was developing a sequel to Wetrix, not yet named, for the upcoming PlayStation 2 console.
 On August 27, Zed Two revealed they planned to release it by March 2000.
 This had been moved to summer 2000 by the time the sequel was presented at the 2000 Tokyo Game Show, where its name, Aqua Aqua, was revealed.
 Timothy Horst reported that the demo at the Tokyo Game Show appeared to be "pretty much done", and that the game would basically be its predecessor with improved visuals.
-IGN revealed the game's four modes, as well as the July 2000 Japan date, on April 20, 2000.
-The 3DO Company published Aqua Aqua in North America on December 30, 2000, while SCi Games published it in Europe in November 2000.
+IGN revealed the game's four modes, as well as the July 2000 Japan date, on April 20, 2000, before it was delayed further to November 2, 2000.
+The 3DO Company published Aqua Aqua in North America on December 29, 2000, while SCi Games published it in Europe the month before.
 It was the third puzzle game released for the console after Fantavision and Super Bust-A-Move.
 Aqua Aqua sold 15,000+ units in Japan, and 70,000+ in the West, numbers GamesTM attributed to its reputation as a PlayStation 2 launch title.